Melbourne Zoo Education Team

 Alongside my passion for nature, I also love painting and storytelling.
 I feel incredibly fortunate to employ these skills to help children connect with some of Victoria’s most vulnerable species.

 School Engagement Officer

 My grandfather ignited my love of nature with the range of plants and animals he nurtured at home where I spent a great deal of my childhood.
 After travelling for 6 years, I returned with a dream list of places I wanted to work.
 At the top was Melbourne Zoo and here I am!
 I could not believe my luck to join such a fun and supportive team.
 Walking through the gates every morning makes me smile instantly; to be part of an incredibly passionate team doing amazing things in conservation and education fills me with pride.

-If we want children to hold the same passion of caring for this planet, we must first allow them to fall in love with it in the same ways that we have.
+I strongly feel that if we want children to hold the same passion for caring for this planet, we must first allow them to fall in love with it in their own unique way, just as we have.

 Growing up on the Murray River, my Dad would often take us out to the bush and set us free to explore, this is where my love of nature began.
 After completing my Bachelor in Fine Arts and a Diploma in Education, I was able to travel extensively, taking time to volunteer in conservation organisations around the world.
 These experiences cemented my desire to work in conservation education.
 I envision a world where we are all good custodians of our earth and I believe that education is the key to this vision.